This post has been sponsored by American Greetings. All thoughts and opinions are my own.

 Maple Syrup and Cranberries as Sweetener:

 To sweeten the pancake batter, I used some maple syrup and apple juice sweetened cranberries.
-I love combination of pecans and cranberries, but I have also made this pancake recipe using walnuts and raisins in the past and those were just as good.
+I love the combination of pecans and cranberries, but I have also made this pancake recipe using walnuts and raisins in the past and those were just as good.

 Use Buttermilk for The Best Pancakes: